jasonsychau/graphql-w-persistent/README.md

 ## Looking for Master of Computer Science programs; if you are inviting students to a graduate program, I'd like a message from you.
-My interests are Natural Language Processing, Machine Learning, Artificial Intelligence, and a Data Science.
+My interests are Natural Language Processing, Machine Learning, Artificial Intelligence, and Data Science.

 ## graphql-w-persistent